guyroyse/guyroyse.github.com/_posts/2014-02-13-coding-in-the-clink.markdown

 people think of them at all they assume that they are all "bad people" and they deserve to be there.
 I can't refute the argument that they deserve to be there as, in many cases, it is true.
-However, in my experience, there are no "bad people" there are only bad choices.
+However, in my experience, there are no "bad people".
+There are only bad choices.
 And when you start to interact with prisoners you quickly realize that the number of steps between you and them really isn't that many.
 A bad choice or two and you could end up in the same place as them.